slhck/ffmpeg-normalize/README.md

 ### Should I use this to normalize my music collection?

+Generally, no.

 When you run `ffmpeg-normalize` and re-encode files with MP3 or AAC, you will inevitably introduce [generation loss](https://en.wikipedia.org/wiki/Generation_loss).
 Therefore, I do not recommend running this on your precious music collection, unless you have a backup of the originals or accept potential quality reduction.
 If you just want to normalize the subjective volume of the files without changing the actual content, consider using [MP3Gain](http://mp3gain.sourceforge.net/) and [aacgain](http://aacgain.altosdesign.com/).

 ### Why are my output files MKV?

 I chose MKV as a default output container since it handles almost every possible combination of audio, video, and subtitle codecs.
 If you know which audio/video codec you want, and which container is supported, use the output options to specify the encoder and output file name manually.

-### "Could not write header for output file" error
+### I get a "Could not write header for output file" error

 See the [next section](#the-conversion-does-not-work-and-i-get-a-cryptic-ffmpeg-error).